Altarea SCA: Governance

 Alain Taravella is Chairman and Founder The Supervisory Board is chaired by Christian de Gournay.

 Ownership and financial data

 Ownership

-According to the reports from the company, 46% percent of it is owned by Alain Taravella (at 31 December 2016), 8% by ABP funds, 27% CA Group, 18% by the public & others.
+According to the reports from the company, 46% percent of it is owned by Alain Taravella (on 31 December 2016), 8% by ABP funds, 27% CA Group, 18% by the public & others.

 Financial results

-In 2017, the Group’s total revenues increased 22.6% over the prior fiscal year, to €1,940 million Listed on compartment A of Euronext Paris, Altarea had a market capitalization of €3.3 billion at 31 December 2017.
+In 2017, the Group’s total revenues increased 22.6% over the prior fiscal year, to €1,940 million Listed on compartment A of Euronext Paris, Altarea had a market capitalization of €3.3 billion on 31 December 2017.

 Relevant projects

 In the early 2000s, Altarea introduced the Family Village concept.
 It involves environmentally-friendly shopping malls with a distinctive architecture, designed for a clientele consisting of families and multiple age groups.
 The structure centers on parks and green areas.
 Bercy Village attracts 12 million visitors each year, 20% of whom are tourists.

 In 2007, the group purchased from the French State a 33.34 percent stake in Semmaris, the company that manages the Rungis International Market, the biggest wholesale food market in the world.

 On 23 February 2011, it was announced that Altarea Cogedim, together with CFC Développement, will build the new French headquarters of Mercedes-Benz at Montigny-le-Bretonneux, replacing the current system of three venues for the carmaker distributed throughout the country.
 Altarea constructed around 170,000 m2 of offices and hotels in 2011.

 On 27 October 2011, a group subsidiary, Altacom, acquired a 24.13 percent stake in Rue du Commerce SA, one of France’s leading online retailers.
 On 26 January 2012, it announced the purchase of a 95.11 percent majority stake, taking control of the firm.

 In 2012, the group won the contract for the Place du Grand Ouest project in Massy, a mixed-use development of 100,000 m² (1,076,000 square feet).
 This project represents the biggest construction site in Greater Paris, and as the sole operator the group plans to create around 900 dwellings, a 150-room hotel, a public parking lot with 550 spaces, a conference center including a 600-seater auditorium, a 12-screen cinema, a preschool and 8,000 m² (86,000 square feet) of local stores.